nipreps/nipreps-book/_sources/nipreps/nipreps.md

 :align: right
 ```

-*NiPreps* are a collection of tools that work as an extension of the scanner in that they **minimally pre-process** the data and make them **"safe to consume"** for analysis - kinda like *sashimi*!
+*NiPreps* are a collection of tools that work as an extension of the scanner produce "*analysis-grade*" data.
+By *analysis-grade* we mean something like *sushi-grade fish*:
+*NiPreps* produce ***minimally preprocessed*** data that nonetheless are **"*safe to consume*"** (meaning, ready for modeling and statistical analysis).
+From the reversed perspective, *NiPreps* are designed to be ***agnostic to downstream analysis***.
+This means that *NiPreps* are carefully designed not to limit the potential analyses that can be performed on the preprocessed data.
+For instance, because spatial smoothing is a processing step tightly linked with the assumptions of your statistical model, *fMRIPrep* does not perform any spatial smoothing step.

-Below is a depiction of the projects currently maintained by the NiPreps community.
+Below is a depiction of the projects currently maintained by the *NiPreps community*.
 These tools arose out of the need to extend *fMRIPrep* to new imaging modalities and populations.

 They can be organized into 3 layers:

 - Software infrastructure: deliver low-level interfaces and utilities
-- Middleware: contains functions that generalize across the end-user tools
+- Middleware: contain functions that generalize across the end-user tools
 - End-user tools: perform pre-processing or quality control

 ```{figure} ../images/nipreps-chart.png